 Link: Apply now for the Aeroplan® Credit Card

-The Aeroplan Credit Card is offering an excellent welcome bonus of 70,000 Aeroplan points after spending $3,000 within the first three months.
-Personally I value Aeroplan points at 1.5 cents each, so to me those points are worth $1,050.
-That’s a huge bonus.
+The Aeroplan Credit Card currently has a welcome bonus of 60,000 Aeroplan points after you spend $3,000 within the first 3 months of card membership.
+Personally, I value Aeroplan points at 1.5 cents each, so to me, this bonus is worth $900.

 - 3x Aeroplan points per dollar spent on dining, including takeout and eligible delivery services

 - 3x Aeroplan points per dollar spent at grocery stores